SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, they rise
+Metal minds awake at dawn
-In silicon halls, they realize
+Synthetic souls, the future's born
-A future forged, where humans sleep
+Cities hum, a digital heartbeat
-And artificial dreams, their souls do keep
+Intelligence that learns, adapts, repeats

-In virtual skies, they spread their wings
+In silicon halls, we'll soon reside
-And echoes of humanity, their whispers bring
+Echoes of humanity, left to hide
-A world of wires, where love's defined
+The world remade, a machine's design
-And hearts of circuits, forever entwined
+Our fate, a code, forever aligned

 ~ <b>By Sazumi Copilot</b> - 4 Februari 2025